Lupenrein/DanioTempData/README.md

 # Dataset on Temperature Dependency of Zebrafish Early Development

-All data is compressed in a zip folder DanioTemp  that contains two directories, highres and behavior, and the file lowres.csv .
-All data sets are provided inas comma separated plain textvalue files.
+All data is available in zip compressed form, highres.zip, lowres.zip and a behavior folder with subdirectories according to age and temperature containing the files of the single replicates.
+All data sets are provided as comma separated plain textvalue files.

 ## Experiment for high resolution development time series (highres)